 Upon looking at Dianora, he had to admit that she just about oozed both confidence and raw sex appeal.
-Her appearance was that of a supermodel, but in a lot of ways, dialed up to eleven with a height of nearly two meters tall and that was without the ridiculously tall high heel shoes she wore.
+Her appearance was that of a supermodel, but in a lot of ways, dialed up to eleven with a height of nearly two meters tall1Six and a half feet tall. and that was without the ridiculously tall high heel shoes she wore.
 He had to wonder how she walked in the damn things without falling over, yet, when she walked, she made it look effortless.

-As his eyes fell down her voluptuous form, he marveled at how well toned her legs were.
-About the only thing that made her outfit look anywhere close to being tasteful were the black opaque tights that she wore on her legs that, if you asked Gregory, only served to make her look better in his mind.
+As his eyes fell down her voluptuous form, he marveled at how well toned the muscles of her legs were.
+About the only thing that made her outfit look anywhere close to being tasteful were the black tights that she wore, which if you asked Gregory, only served to make her look that much sexier in his mind.

 He brought his eyes up and noticed her hair; her hair was long, so long that it nearly went down the entire length of her back and it was colored the most sensual color of burgundy red.
 Her skin was a perfect olive colored complexion, her eyes were a perfect color of blue, and her lips were full and plump that also had a most sinful color of red lipstick.

 With all of that said, Dianora was the very definition of sexy.
 It was like someone took all of the most perfect of feminine qualities, mixed it together in a blender, and out came Dianora.
+After all, she did come from a genetically engineered society.
 He couldn’t help but to wonder how she performed in bed.
 While he was eyeing her, Dianora smirked; she knew that Gregory was checking her out.
 She didn’t need to be a telepath to know what he was thinking.
 Oh, I’m going to mess with him even more, she thought.
-As she walked into the queen’s office she arched her back slightly and put far more sway into her hips which sent Gregory’s mouth to the floor.
+As she walked into the queen’s office, she arched her back slightly and put far more sway into her hips which sent Gregory’s mouth to the floor.

 As Gregory passed Dianora by and once she was inside the queen’s office, Gregory walked past the guard from the Queen’s Own standing outside the office.
 “If you think that I or the Supreme Chairwoman didn’t notice what you were doing, and what she did in return, think again.”